-The difference between the second and third crime is that he used a knife, in the close contact attack on Bryan Hartnell and Cecilia Shepard and undoubtedly would have been covered in blood.
-His 'smoking gun' was greater in this case, that being the costume, gloves, knife, blood transfer, along with the unused handgun, and traveling from the crime scene, directly to the payphone was not plausible, if the timeline was to be maintained.
-He could have simply placed these items in the trunk of his car, but like the Blue Rock Springs Park attack, the unaccounted time suggests he made a deviation.
+The difference between the second and third crime, is that he used a knife in the close contact attack on Bryan Hartnell and Cecelia Shepard, and undoubtedly would have been covered in blood.
+His 'smoking gun' was greater in this case- that being the costume, gloves, knife, blood transfer and the unused handgun- and traveling from the crime scene directly to the payphone was a stretch, if the timeline was to be maintained.
+He could have simply placed these items in the trunk of his car, but like the Blue Rock Springs Park attack the unaccounted time suggests he made a deviation off route.
 Concealing the items in his car or taking these items home, still leaves us with 20 minutes spare time, that needs to be explained.
-If, like his previous crime, his first intention was to remove any incriminating evidence before placing the phone call, we have to ask, where did he go that fits our timeline and was there anything we knew about the Zodiac Killer that may give us a clue.
+If, like his previous crime, his first intention was to remove any incriminating evidence before placing the phone call, where did he go that fits our timeline, and was there anything we knew about the Zodiac Killer that may give us a clue.

-Lake Berryessa is 40 miles from Vallejo taking the Interstate Route 29 through Napa and a marked change in distance from Lake Herman Road and Blue Rock Springs, with many locations en route, suggesting that he carefully selected this as his destination and more than likely somewhere he was familiar with, or at the very least had visited previously.
+Lake Berryessa is 40 miles from Vallejo taking the Interstate Route 29 through Napa.
+It is a marked change in distance from Lake Herman Road and Blue Rock Springs, if he lived in Vallejo, with many locations en route- suggesting that he carefully selected this as his destination, being familiar with, or at the very least had visited previously.